 The Wild Unknown Tarot has simple but intuitive tarot illustrations based on the animal kingdom and natural world.
 It was an incredibly popular independent deck when it was published in 2012, and happily is now widely available in a box set that includes the 78 cards and a 208-page guidebook.
-Buy your box set from Amazon.com now.
+Buy this deck now at Amazon.com.

 For those who live in the city divorced from their natural surroundings there is often a longing for the enigmatic connection to the unknown which nature possesses.
 For those who live in rural areas, natural beauty and natural ferocity walk hand-in-hand, and often signpost the future.
 Nature is a medium for prophecy harking back to ancient times.
 A cursory glance at any list of divination methods will show that both animals and natural phenomena have been used for thousands of years as a method for predicting the future.
 Roosters, spiders, frogs, dogs, trees, flowers, lightning and thunder, insects, rods and sticks among many others have been 'read’ as a method of predicting events and fortunes.
 The Wild Unknown Tarot links itself to this ancient tradition and connection with our natural surrounds; and its eldritch and beautiful illustrations perfectly capture mysterious and potent powers of nature.